East Carolina fans, players adjust plans after Military Bowl cancellation

 Henderson said that the players took their role in staying safe seriously.

 And it largely worked, as ECU athletics director Jon Gilbert said that two ECU players and three others associated with the team tested positive.
-Meanwhile, Boston College had around 40 players test positive.
+Meanwhile, Boston College had at least 40 players test positive.

 “We knew D.C. was going to be an area where we needed to watch out,” Henderson said.
 “That was part of our talk coming in.
 We know D.C. is full of outside people, and we know we’ve been doing a good job. … It’s a great feeling and we pride ourselves in always being ready.”